 Phase Two: Getting Stronger

-You'll leave the hospital about 3 days after your surgery.
-Your doctor may ask you to stay overnight for days or weeks at a rehab center before going home.
-Other folks go straight back home.
+Most people go home the same day as their surgery.
+Or your doctor may ask you to stay overnight for days or weeks at a rehab center before going home.

 If you go back to your own place after the hospital, you'll probably visit a clinic three times a week for physical therapy sessions that last about an hour each.

 At your first appointment, your therapist will do a check of your new joint and how well you can move.
 Then, working with your doctor's recommendations, they'll make a plan to meet your specific needs.
 You have three big goals:

 Improve how well your joint moves.
 Your physical therapist may call this increasing your "range of motion."
 After knee surgery, for instance, you may have pain and swelling that makes it hard to stretch the joint.
 Your therapist will lead you through exercises to help you bend and straighten it.
 You may also need to use a type of equipment called an isokinetic machine that does the work for you.
 Riding a stationary bike can also help.